Kaltsoon/spring-boot-vite-example/README.md

 You need to perform the following steps to setup the backend application:

-1. Add a `local.properties` file to the `src/main/resources` folder (same folder that has the `application.properties` file) with the following content:
+1. Add a `application-local.properties` file to the `src/main/resources` folder (same folder that has the `application.properties` file) with the following content:

    ```
    auth.jwt-secret=<jwt-secret>